PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provision_intro.md

 1. Program the developer certificate to the device.
 It contains:

     * The bootstrap server CA certificate.
-    * The private key.
+    * The bootstrap server private key.
     * The bootstrap server information.

 1. Use the manifest tool to generate the firmware update authenticity certificate.

 2. Program `update_default_resources.c` to the device.
-It contains:
+It contains:<!--is that the same thing as the update authenticity certificate? if not, we've not done anything with the certificate and I've no idea where .c came from-->

     * Update certificate fingerprint.
     * Update certificate.